-The most common mistake we often do is “I don’t need to take notes.
-I will remember it”.
-Isn’t it?
+The most common mistake we often do is "I don't need to take notes.
+I will remember it".
+Isn't it?
 Indeed, it is.
 I am not an exception too.
 I have done this mistake so many times.
 Not anymore!
-Today, I found an useful command line TODO task manager application called “Taskwarrior”.
+Today, I found a useful command line TODO task manager application called "Taskwarrior".
 It is a free and Open Source utility that manages your TODO list from the command line.
 It is efficient, flexible, fast, and unobtrusive tool.
 You can add all sorts of tasks, such as daily, weekly, monthly chores, personal goals, official-related works, family events, and manage them like a pro from the command line.

 Of course, there are many GUI-based task managers, web applications available.
 The reason I chose this utility is I used to work on command line mostly.
 It helps me to get things done as quickly as possible and it keeps me organized at work and home.
 To put this simply, It does its job then gets out of your way.
-In this tutorial, I will show you how to manage your tasks effectively using Taskwarrior in Unix-like operating systems.
+In this tutorial, I will show you how to manage your tasks effectively using Taskwarrior in Linux and Unix-like operating systems.
 Read on.

 Taskwarrior is available in the default repositories of most modern Linux operating systems.